May 19-21, 2025

 Connecting Offshore Wind to California's Grid - Accelerating Transmission Planning & Interconnection

-Planning how to interconnect gigawatts of offshore wind to the grid will soon take center stage in the race to deploy the new clean-energy resource.
-The California Independent System Operator (CAISO) estimates 5-6 GW of capacity may be available on the Central Coast for offshore wind and other energy resources.
+Planning how to interconnect GWs of offshore wind to the grid plays a central role in the race to deploy the new clean-energy resource.
+CAISO estimates 5-6 GW of transmission capacity may be available on the Central Coast for offshore wind and other energy resources.
 In contrast, very little transmission infrastructure exists to deliver power from California's North Coast.
-Previous experience from both Europe and the East Coast suggests that the decisions and investments made in transmission infrastructure can impact the cost and viability of future project locations.This panel will explore the CPUC and CAISO processes for transmission development, the potential for transmission projects to enable power delivery from offshore wind projects, and address key findings from studies by NREL, PNNL, the Schatz Energy Research Center, and others.
+This panel will discuss CAISO’s new 2023-24 Transmission Plan and its $4.6 billion in funding to connect North Coast offshore wind, as well as SB 1006, CPUC and CAISO processes for transmission planning, and key findings from studies by DOE, NREL, PNNL, the Schatz Energy Research Center, and others.

 3:00 PM - 3:40 PM